Olian04/discord-sometimes-helpful-bot/README.md

 * Ready check: Starting a ready check for a given voice chanel.
 Will display a checklist for all players in the voice channel.
 Will check as READY when a player reacts to the comment.
 * Automatic roll assignment based on the reacted emoji.
+* Help command that shows what the bot can do.